 When Charles Rabot arrived in Leirskardalen one day in 1883, he needed a guide who could help him explore the Okstindan mountains.
 In that day and age, it was not so common to hike the high mountains, but Klemet who had a keen appreciation for these mountains knew them like the back of his hand.
 Thus, it came to be that Rabot the Frenchman and Klemet the Sámi set out on a joint expedition into Okstindan.

 The plaque on the summit of Oksskolten (1916 m) is engraved also with the name of Peder Stordal from Vefsn, who climbed this mountain the same year as Rabot and Klemet.
 They were the first to see the impressive panorama of Northern Norway that can be seen from this peak.

 It is clear that Rabot had deep respect for Klemet’s experience and local knowledge, and that he appreciated the companionship of his guide.
 His article in DNT’s 1935 yearbook details some of their shared adventures in Helgeland (see link to the right)

-Charles Rabot took many photographs on his trips in Northern Norway.
-Below you can see one of the very few surviving photos of Klemet Person.
+Charles Rabot took many photographs on his numerous expeditions in Norway.
+Below you can see one of the few photos that exist of Klemet.